Indonesia Country Commercial Guide

 Opportunities

-To compete with other countries which offer lower tuition fees, universities are participating in “1+1”, “1+3”, or “2+2” programs, which enable students to apply credits from their years of study at a local university towards an undergraduate degree at a U.S. university.
-Studying at U.S. community colleges has also become an increasingly popular option for Indonesian students.
+To compete with other countries that offer lower tuition fees, universities are participating in “1+1”, “1+3”, or “2+2” programs that enable students to apply credits from their years of study at a local university towards an undergraduate degree at a U.S. university.
+Studying at U.S. community colleges has become an increasingly popular option for Indonesian students, due to their affordability and pathways to bachelor’s degree programs.

 Vocational schools have increasingly gained the interest of the Indonesian government.
 The Indonesian government is planning to improve the current vocational education system with multiple skill certificates, in which vocational school students can earn certificates after completing training courses in addition to their high school graduation diploma.
-In the 2022-2023 educational year, there were approximately 14,265 vocational schools in Indonesia.
-In the 2022-2023 educational year, there were about 5 million students in the vocational schools (down 6.28% compared to 5.39 million last year).
+In the 2023-2024 educational year, there were approximately 14,325 vocational schools in Indonesia.
+In the 2023-2024 educational year, there were about 5,066,424 students in the vocational schools (up 0.135% compared to 5,059.603 students last year).

 Education Technology

 Some of the key players in the Indonesian Ed Tech market include Ruangguru (an interactive e-learning platform for K-12 students), Cakap (a tutoring platform for language learning), Zenius Education (self-learning materials for K12 students), and Quipper (e-learning, coaching, tutoring and assessment services for K12 students) have grown during this time, but overall, the sector is still emerging.
-The most popular Ed Tech products offer learning management systems for teacher-student collaboration and interactive classroom tools for hosting live teaching sessions, such as G-Suite for Education, Microsoft for Education, Zoom, Google Classroom, among others.
+Additionally, new entrants like CoLearn, Pahamify and Sekolahmu are gaining traction by focusing on exam preparation and personalized learning experience.

 One of the challenges facing Ed Tech in Indonesia is the digital divide.
-While the country has a high internet penetration (77%) with 167 million social media users in January 2023 and a total of 353.8 million active cellular mobile connections, many people still lack access to reliable internet and devices.
+While the country has a high internet penetration of 74.6%, with 143 million social media users reported in early January 2025, and a total of 356 million active cellular mobile connections, not all of these connections necessarily include internet access, as some may be limited to voice and SMS services.
 Ed Tech is also not accessible to all learners and Indonesia’s education system is not well-equipped for quickly scaling up online learning.
 Many students in rural areas lack connectivity and many lower-income students lack access to the devices needed to use ed tech tools.

 Despite these challenges, the Indonesian Ed Tech market is expected to continue growing in the coming years.
 It faces bottlenecks that prevent from replicating the level of success seen in other technology sectors and in other countries, but the Government of Indonesia has made a commitment to investing in education and technology, and there is growing demand for high-quality, affordable education solutions.